For best experience please turn on javascript and use a modern browser!

 How can we use ‘true pricing’ as an instrument for systemic change in the transition to plant-based alternatives?

 In a global food system under immense pressure, the environmental, health, and social impacts of beef consumption are a pressing challenge.
 Beef serves as a powerful proxy for examining broader food system dynamics, as it encapsulates systemic tensions and trade-offs.
 With global population growth accelerating demand, beef production is a major contributor to greenhouse gas emissions and land degradation.
-Consumption of red and processed meat also far exceeds recommended thresholds.

-True cost pricing, an instrument that aims to internalise hidden costs by incorporating environmental and societal impacts into market prices, is increasingly recognised as a promising lever for change.
+True cost pricing, the instrument used in the BeTrue project, aims to internalise hidden costs by incorporating environmental and societal impacts into market prices, and is increasingly recognised as a promising lever for change.
 It has the potential to address systemic inefficiencies across the food system.
 However, there has been little research on how true cost pricing might impact the food system.
 While true pricing is often presented as a systemic alternative, there is a lack of empirical evidence on how it functions in practice.

-• Envisaged impact
+• Envisaged Impact

 By identifying system-level barriers and leverage points across policy, markets, and consumer behaviour, the project supports interventions that internalise environmental and social costs while safeguarding fairness and affordability.
 BeTrue translates evidence into actionable policy options and transition pathways that can reduce emissions, support dietary shifts, and create a level playing field for producers.
 In doing so, the project contributes to climate mitigation, improved public health, and more just food system transformations.